relativitydev/relativity-trace-documentation/docs/user_documentation.md

 - **Aip Application Id:** See [Trace and Azure Information Protection](#trace-and-azure-information-protection)

 - **Aip Tenant Id:** See [Trace and Azure Information Protection](#trace-and-azure-information-protection)

+### Data Source Auto-Disable

+Trace will automatically disable data sources that are identified as unhealthy or have critical configuration errors that will require intervention by the user.
+Trace will automatically disable a data source for the following reasons:

+- Data source has not had any successful data batches in a configured amount of time (default 24 hours)
+- Globanet data source is enabled without enabling Globanet at the workspace level

+Auto-disabled data sources will have their Disabled Reason field populated to show that it was disabled by the system.
+The data source will also have error details outlining the failures that caused the system to disable it.

 ### Microsoft Exchange Data Source